Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Requires drone operators to secure a special use permit from the parks department to fly a drone over county parks.
+Requires special use permit from Parks Department to fly drones over county parklands

 Restrictions